How To Make a Beautiful Ciabatta (Bread Machine) +Video

 • The texture is soft and chewy but light and open.

-• The crumb of a good ciabatta will be somewhat uneven and contain holes that are arranged irregularly throughout.
+• The crumb of a good ciabatta will be somewhat uneven and contain holes arranged irregularly throughout.

 • The crust should be crisp and chewy but not thick or tough.
 This is one reason I don’t bake a ciabatta in a bread machine.
 A bread machine doesn’t make a nice thin and crunchy crust.